What are Rare Earth Elements?

 The oxides of rare earth elements absorbed ultraviolet rays from sunlight.
-Therefore, the glasses which contain lanthanum oxide are used for the production of sunglasses, goggles for glass blowing, and welding work.
+Therefore, the glasses that contain lanthanum oxide are used for the production of sunglasses, and goggles for glass blowing, and welding work.

 The rare earth compounds are used for the production of lakes, dyes, and paints for porcelain.
-Ceric salts are used for dying In textiles industries, we used ceric salts for drying the clothes.
+Ceric salts are used for dying In textile industries, we used ceric salts for drying clothes.
 Chloride and acetate of rare earth elements are used for making fabrics that are water-proof and acid-resistant.

 Certain compounds of lanthanides are used as a chemical catalyst for hydrogenation, dehydrogenation, and oxidation of various organic compounds.
 Cerium phosphate is a good chemical catalyst used for the production of petroleum.